 My research background includes a blend of phylogeography and macroecology, with their respective foci on the detailed evolutionary histories of particular lineages versus big-picture explanations for large-scale geographic patterns—opposite ends of the evolution-ecology spectrum.
 Thus, I strive to relate data and questions across disciplines within biogeography.
 I have utilized a broad spectrum of study systems, from beetles to mammoths, and incorporate both data synthesis and field-based approaches to understanding the processes which shape species’ distributions and drive their responses to global change.

-I am currently recruiting students, so come and join me at the University of Oklahoma Department of Biology
+I am currently recruiting students, so come and join me at the University of Oklahoma School of Biological Sciences!